Dorothy McEwen Kildall

 Dorothy McEwen Kildall, often known as Dorothy McEwen, (1943–2005) was an American microcomputer industry pioneer.
 In 1974, she co-founded Digital Research, the company that developed the first computer language, the first compiler and the first mainstream operating system for microcomputers.

 Early years and education

 Dorothy McEwen was born on 3 March 1943 in Seattle, Washington, USA.
 She was the daughter of Marion Strout and Gene McEwen.

-After high school she attended the University of Washington.
+After high school, she attended the University of Washington.
 After a few years, she abandoned studies and for the next several years, she worked to support her husband as he went to the same university.

 Professional career

 McEwen Kildall cofounded Digital Research, managing the company's marketing and daily operations.
 In 1980, she was involved in IBM's unsuccessful attempt to license CP/M for the IBM Personal Computer.
-In 1983, the company's revenue was $44.6 million and CP/M had become the standard operating system on most microcomputers.
-In 1991, Gary Kildall sold the company to Novell for $120 million.

 Personal life

 McEwen married her high school mate Gary Kildall.
-In 1969, the couple moved to the Monterey Peninsula and she gave birth to her son Scott Kildall in 1969 and her daughter Karen Kildall in 1971.
-The marriage separated in 1983, and was later divorced.
+In 1969, the couple moved to the Monterey Peninsula and she gave birth to her son Scott Kildall in 1969 and her daughter Kristin Kildall.

-She cofounded the Carmel Valley Angel Project and the Community Thanksgiving.

-She served on the Board of Directors for the Pacific Grove Heritage Society and the Intersea Foundation, the Carmel Red Cross, Carmel Valley Recreation and Park District, Carmel Valley Chamber of Commerce and Animal Welfare Information and Assistance.

-She volunteered in many organizations, including: